mohamedhasim02/mohamedhasim02/README.md

 - 🔭 I’m currently seeking opportunities in **Data Analyst and Software Developer**

-- 🌱 I’m currently learning **Full Stack Development and Data Analytics**
+- 🌱 I’m currently learning **Software Development and Data Analytics**

 - 👯 I’m looking to collaborate on **Like minded Developers**